Joxell-glitch/hyperliquid-triangular-arbitrage-bot/README.md

 The system is **research-first** and **paper-only**.
 It is designed to measure realistic edge after **maker/taker fees**, latency, slippage, and market microstructure constraints.
 The current objective is to build a research-grade paper trading system that continuously scans the entire Hyperliquid universe to detect inefficiencies, quantify fee-adjusted edge, evaluate fill probability, and adapt to market changes without executing live orders.

+## Session Snapshot (Architecture & Direction)
+- Spot/Spot arbitrage is structurally irrelevant on Hyperliquid and is excluded from scope.
+- Synthetic arbitrage targets Spot/Perp as the primary focus, with Perp/Perp as a secondary comparative baseline.
+- Current architecture lacks a synthetic triangle execution model and requires per-leg market typing for cross-market triangles.
+- Triangular arbitrage is a research baseline, not the only edge class.
+- The architecture must remain extensible to non-triangular edges (lead–lag, basis, liquidation-driven).

 ### PnL Realism & Edge Definition
 - **Fees:** use effective maker/taker fees (config-driven with tier fallback) and record the fee rates used per run.
 - **Net edge:** compute net PnL after fees, not just gross.